 Programme: M.Tech.
-Semester : Ι
+Semester: I

-Name of the Matrix Methods in Course Code: SOE-M-SE104
+Matrix Methods in Structural Analysis Course Code: SOE-M-SE104

-Course: Structural Analysis

-Credits : 4 No of Hours : 4 Hrs/Week
+Credits: 4 No of Hours: 4 Hrs/week

 Max Marks: 100

 This course at PG level generally provides the fundamental concepts of stiffness and flexibility approach which is essential to understand the structural behaviour.